rcrderby/crg-overlays/penalties/README.md

 ## Configuration

-A configuration file named [config.js](./config.js) allows you customize various overlay settings.
+A configuration file named [config.js](./config.js) allows you to customize various overlay settings.
 Please note that some settings are safe to change, and others are best left at their default values:

 - :white_check_mark: - Safe to change
 - :warning: - Proceed with caution